 * The sections of U.S. Code which Liberty Services is accused of violating are erroneously considered to be anti-counterfeiting statutes, when in fact their purpose was to shut down private mints that had been operating in California.
 California was awash in gold in the aftermath of the 1849 gold rush, yet had no U.S. Mint to mint coinage.
 There was not enough foreign coinage circulating in California either, so private mints stepped into the breech to provide their own coins.
 As was to become the case in other industries during the Progressive era, the private mints were eventually accused of circulating debased (substandard) coinage, and with the supposed aim of providing government-sanctioned regulation and a government guarantee of purity, the 1864 Coinage Act was passed, which banned private mints from producing their own coins for circulation as currency.

 * The final step to ensuring competing currencies is to eliminate capital gains and sales taxes on gold and silver coins.
 Under current federal law, coins are considered collectibles, and are liable for capital gains taxes.
 Short-term capital gains rates are at income tax levels, up to 35 percent, while long-term capital gains taxes are assessed at the collectibles rate of 28 percent.
 Furthermore, these taxes actually tax monetary debasement.
 As the dollar weakens, the nominal dollar value of gold increases.
-The purchasing power of gold may remain relatively constant, but as the nominal dollar value increases, the Federal Government considers this an increase in wealth, and taxes accordingly.
-Thus, the more the dollar is debased, the more capital gains taxes must be paid on holdings of gold and other metals.
+The purchasing power of gold may remain relatively constant, but as the nominal dollar value increases, the federal government considers this an increase in wealth, and taxes accordingly.
+Thus, the more the dollar is debased, the more capital gains taxes must be paid on holdings of gold and other precious metals.

-* Just as pernicious are the sales and use taxes which are assessed on gold and silver at the state level in many States.
+* Just as pernicious are the sales and use taxes which are assessed on gold and silver at the state level in many states.
 Imagine having to pay sales tax at the bank every time you change a $10 bill for a roll of quarters to do laundry.
 Inflation is a pernicious tax on the value of money, but even the official numbers, which are massaged downwards, are only on the order of 4 percent per year.
 Sales taxes in many states can take away 8 percent or more on every single transaction in which consumers wish to convert their Federal Reserve Notes into gold or silver.

-* In conclusion, Madam Speaker, allowing for competing currencies will allow market participants to choose a currency that suits their needs, rather than the needs of the government.
-The prospect of American citizens turning away from the dollar towards alternate currencies will provide the necessary impetus to the U.S. Government to regain control of the dollar and halt its downward spiral.
+* In conclusion, Mr. Speaker, allowing for competing currencies will allow market participants to choose a currency that suits their needs, rather than the needs of the government.
+The prospect of American citizens turning away from the dollar towards alternate currencies will provide the necessary impetus to the U.S. government to regain control of the dollar and halt its downward spiral.
 Restoring soundness to the dollar will remove the government's ability and incentive to inflate the currency, and keep us from launching unconstitutional wars that burden our economy to excess.
 With a sound currency, everyone is better off, not just those who control the monetary system.
 I urge my colleagues to consider the redevelopment of a system of competing currencies and cosponsor the Free Competition in Currency Act.